 The Frick Building

-Other buildings built by Henry Clay Frick are the 19-story Frick Annex Building (1906), the 23-story William Penn Hotel (1916) and the Union Arcade (1917), now known as the Union Trust Building.
+Other buildings built by Henry Clay Frick in Pittsburgh are the 23-story William Penn Hotel (1916) and the Union Arcade, now known as the Union Trust Building.
+He was also involved in the construction of the Pennsylvania Railroad's Union Station.

 <Historical Facts> <> <Brookline History>